liberland/Constitution/README.md

 The drafting takes place in a Google Doc.
 The various milestones are then converted to markdown and uploaded to this Repository, and so will be the final draft.
 The Constitution shall take force after Liberland Citizens adopt it in a Referendum.

-You may find the current version of the Constitution in [the root of this repository] (https://github.com/liberland/constitution/blob/master/Constitution.md) as well as in [this document](https://docs.google.com/document/d/1QL8BviN6l3eFKn3awEJVfz-Ito1qx8rL9WuE1Ua0KbA/edit#heading=h.p6j5ibx9hmok).
+You may find the current version of the Constitution in [this repository](https://github.com/liberland/constitution/blob/master/Constitution.md) as well as in [this document](https://docs.google.com/document/d/1QL8BviN6l3eFKn3awEJVfz-Ito1qx8rL9WuE1Ua0KbA/edit#heading=h.p6j5ibx9hmok).

 The historical versions of the Constitution are to be found in the following documents, for your reference:
 1. The Constitution before the 2021 revisions is to be found in the repository, folder [pre-2021](https://github.com/liberland/constitution/tree/master/Pre-2021).